imacat/obasync/README.rst

    The name of the Basic library.
 Default to the same name as the project source directory.

--g,--get
+-g, --get
    Download (check out) the macros from the OpenOffice/LibreOffice Basic storage to the source files, instead of upload (check in).
    By default it uploads the source files onto the OpenOffice/LibreOffice Basic storage.

--p,--port N
+-p, --port N
    The TCP port to communicate with OpenOffice/LibreOffice.
 The default is 2002.
 You can change it if port 2002 is already in use.

--x,--ext .EXT
+-x, --ext .EXT
    The file name extension of the source files.
 The default is ``.vb``.
 This may be used for your convenience of editor syntax highlighting.

--e,--encoding CS
+-e, --encoding CS
    The encoding of the source files.
 The default is system-dependent.
    For example, on Traditional Chinese MS-Windows, this will be CP950 (Big5).
-You can change this to UTF-8 for convenience if you obtain/sychronize your source code from other sources.
+You can change this to UTF-8 for convenience if you obtain/synchronize your source code from other sources.

--r,--run Module.Macro
+-r, --run Module.Macro
-   Run he specific macro after sychronization, for convenience.
+   Run he specific macro after synchronization, for convenience.

--h,--help
+-h, --help
    Show the help message and exit

 -v,--version